 If additional points are assigned during the term, they will be added to the existing total, but grades will still be assigned on the base of 100% - in other words, extra credits are simply added to your point bank.
 Do not anticipate extra points in this class.
+Pay careful attention to the course calendar and check due dates often.
 Assignments not submitted by due date will be marked with a zero and will not be allowed for make up.